wu-json/curse/README.md

 ## Installation & Setup

 Curse is a single binary and it's _definitely lightweight._ Not like I shoved bun in there or anything.

+1. Install the [wu-json/cursed-tools](https://github.com/wu-json/cursed-tools) Aqua registry.
+After installing the `cursed-tools` Aqua registry, curse should be available via `aqua g -i`.

+> [!NOTE]
+> If you haven't used [aqua](https://github.com/aquaproj/aqua) before, now is a good time to start.

-1. Create your `curse.toml` and put it in your project root.
+2. Create your `curse.toml` and put it in your project root.

 ```toml
 # curse.toml example